Living-Snow-Project/LivingSnowProject/readme.md

 ## Getting started:

-1. git submodule update --init --recursive
-2. yarn install
+1. yarn install
-3. yarn build
+2. yarn build
-4. yarn precheck
+3. yarn precheck

 Check the README files in `app/web` and `app/mobile` for information on running the apps locally.